krypted/brutalkeychain/README.md

 # keychainbrute
-## Recover lost keychain passwords using a simple swift script (so can run natively on Mac or compile and be used in other tools).
+Recover lost keychain passwords using a simple swift script (so can run natively on Mac or compile and be used in other tools).

+## Use
+This script is really written to just be run in xcode.

+`Enter name or path of the keychain to crack:
+>>>
+test.keychain`

+Enter the parts of the password you can remember.
+Replace the characters you can't remember with spaces.
+Just press enter if can't remember anything:
+>>> tes 123

+`How long is the password?`
+`>>>`
+9

+## Notes
-Note that the core of the script is really this line:
+The core of the script is really this line:

 ` let result = runCommand(cmd: "/usr/bin/security", args: "unlock-keychain", "-p", key, keychain)`